qvieth/myarchive/archive.md

 # archive

+-   **TECHNIQUES OF ALGORITHM DESIGN AND ANALYSIS**
+-   [x] theory of computation - comeback after done maths
+-   numerical vs symbolic work - computing - model?
+-   finish geometry, trigonometry then comeback to calculus, linear algebra, statistics, algorithms & data structure

+-   study linear algebra -> calculus -> statistics
+-   why you want to study math? - i use math for reasoning, for learning faster, making sense and remembering longer WP:start logic is reasonable endgoal of any subject study : STUDY THROUGH BOOK ONLY : encapsulation -> best for look back BEOFRE LEARN ANY NEW SUBJECT, QUORA FOR 'HOW TO STUDY THAT SUBJECT' QUORA IS BEST ROADMAP
+    ALWAYS ASK WHAT WAS THE BAD PART THAT I DID
+    NOT THE KNOWLEDGE BUT HOW TO NAVIGATE TO KNOWLEDGE
 -   organize thought process with pen and paper - like how you study React

 17. https://en.wikipedia.org/wiki/Metasyntax
-13. PREPARE - when something would make you panic, think of searching youtube for a way to deal with it e.g. meet girlfriend parents
+18. PREPARE - when something would make you panic, think of searching youtube for a way to deal with it e.g. meet girlfriend parents

 -   technology - collective learning - technological progress -> [crash course big history](crash-course-big-history)
     -   technology -> progress | engineer -> process
 -   oportunity cost : LEARN HOW TO READ THE DOCUMENT - not learn the document - do anything, like watching youtube, reading other things, just to learn to read the document
     -   learn from course (like 6hrs)(not small video) - do a research on types of video in relation with grasping rate vs reading docs
     -   real projects, long courses video is good for BIG PICTURE grasping
     -   always speed up video
 -   Object-oriented studying - modular studying
 -   i have not failed, i have only found out 10000 ways that won't work
 -   on my way of self learning, google learning, i realize 1 important things :